SivaArwin/Maths-for-ML-/README.md

 # math_of_machine_learning
-This is the code for "Mathematcs of Machine Learning" by Siraj Raval on Youtube
+This is the code for "Mathematcs in Machine Learning" by Siva Arwin

 ## Coding Challenge - Due date, March 23, 2018

 Build your own regression model to make a predict.
-Bonus points for 1) a cool dataset or idea 2) for building it using pure numpy 3) good documentation Post github links in the comment section.
+Bonus points for
+1) a cool dataset or idea
+2) for building it using pure numpy
+3) good documentation Post github links in the comment section.
 Good luck!